 This automation leverages GTP-3, a natural language processing AI developed by OpenAI.
 Anyone can sign up for an account and start using the AI for free.
 You’ll be given free credits for signing up (that are sufficient to summarise A LOT of emails) and afterwards, it will only cost you a few cents to process your emails.

 Head on over to OpenAI and create your account.
-Then, click on Personal in the top right corner and on View API Keys.
+Then, click on Setting in the top right corner and on API Keys on the sidebar.

 Create a new secret key and make sure to copy it to a secure location.
 You’re going to need the key in a second and you won’t be able to view it again after closing the window.
 If you lose your key, simply generate a new one.